hashicorp/vault/website/source/docs/concepts/pgp-gpg-keybase.html.md

     -pgp-keys="keybase:jefferai,keybase:vishalnayak,keybase:sethvargo"
 ```

-This requires far fewer steps that traditional PGP (e.g. with `gpg`) because
+This requires far fewer steps than traditional PGP (e.g. with `gpg`) because
 Keybase handles a few of the tedious steps.
 The output will be the similar to
 the following: